gyoho/stock-market-prediction/README.md

 # stock-market-prediction

-*This is toy project intended to learn various linear regression models*
+*This a is toy project intended to learn various linear regression models*

 ### CS286 Class Project
 - Stock market predictions in R